JBARiskManagement/MapPIG/docs/api/dom.md

 The `form` element is returned.

-## Class: MTContainer
+## Class: MPContainer

-### new MTContainer()
+### new MPContainer()

-Create a new MTContainer instance.
+Create a new MPContainer instance.
 This is a small helper class to add container elements such as sidebar panels and dialog boxes to the MapPIG UI:

-    container = new MTContainer();
+    container = new MPContainer();

 ### container.sidebarPanel(data)